joshp23/YOURLS-U-SRV/README.md

 # U-SRV
-Universal file server for YOURLS plugin development
+Universal file server and file storage service for YOURLS

-Provides links to files while obfuscating filesystem paths, allowing easy, secure access to files between plugins.
+Provides links to files while obfuscating filesystem paths, allowing easy, secure access to files between plugins or from 3rd party scripts.

 ## In detail:
 Given the following parameters: